Moduli spaces of parabolic bundles over $\mathbb{P}^1$ with five marked points: Geometry of the Moduli Space of Indecomposable Parabolic Bundles

-for any three points $z_j,z_k,z_l\in D$, then by the equation \eqref{3} it follows that there is an automorphism of $E$ to fix the parabolic structure $\mathcal{L}$ corresponding to $(0,\cdots,0)\in\mathcal{P}_B$, which contradicts the indecomposability.
-Hence, in order to find such weight, it suffices to solve the following inequalities
+hence there is an automorphism of $E$ to make the parabolic structure $\mathcal{L}$ into an indecomposable one with all $u_i$'s being zero.
+Therefore, in order to find the desired weight system, it suffices to solve the following inequalities